-BACKGROUND: Sections 2.0, 3.2.2, 3.2.3 and 3.2.4 in the Basis of Review (BOR) for the management and storage of surface water (MSSW)(Reference 1), contain guidelines for wet detention systems to provide water quality treatment using a design pool in association with water tolerant vegetation.
+The Conservation Wet Detention design method is based on fundamental components of the presumptive design guidelines for wet detention included in AH VII.
+Wet detention treatment systems provide water quality treatment using a design pool in association with water tolerant vegetation.
 If adequate residence time is provided, pollutants can be removed through settling, adsorption to soils and uptake by aquatic biota.

-The explanation of a wet detention system in section 2.25 of the BOR includes a requirement that, "...The bottom elevation of the pond must be at least one foot below the control elevation."
+Section 5.4.1.e of the AH VII requires that the bottom elevation of a wet detention pond must be at least one foot below the control elevation.
 The intent of this requirement is to maintain a permanent wet pool which supports residual aquatic biota, dilutes influent stormwater runoff and extends the residence time of water passing through the system.
+Wet detention design guidelines in Sections 4.1 and 5.2 of the AH VII also require that wet detention pond discharge structures be designed with a gravity drawdown control device (bleed down device).
+The bleed down device allows no more than one-half of the detained treatment volume, stored between the overflow elevation down to seasonal high water level (SHWL) or control elevation, to discharge within the first 60 hours.
+Pool volume below the control elevation that intermixes with the SHWL is the permanent wet pool alternative method of achieving design pool and gravity discharge configuration when it is justified to provide all or part of the treatment volume below SHWL or control elevation, without design pool bleed down (refer to Figure 1 and Table A for design and performance standards).
+If all other criteria are in compliance with the AH VII, monitoring will normally not be required.

-Design guidelines for wet detention systems in section 3.2.2.2 require that wet detention pond discharge structures normally be designed with a gravity drawdown control device (bleeder).
-The bleeder allows no more than one-half of the detained treatment volume, stored between the overflow elevation down to seasonal high water level (SHWL) or control elevation, to discharge within the first 60 hours.
-The Conservation Wet Detention criteria changes this "bleeddown" time to 24 hours.
-Pool volume below the control elevation that intermixes with the SHWL is the permanent wet pool.
+CONSERVATION WET DETENTION: The following criteria provide an acceptable

-Design pool = treatment volume + permanent wet pool volume.
+1 Design pool = treatment volume + permanent wet pool volume